PiyushMattoo/aurora-accelerator-for-terraform/README.md

 Q. What DB Engines are currently supported?

-A: Currently, we support below:
+A: Currently, we support PostgreSQL only.
+MySQL database engine is on the short-term (3-6 months) roadmap.
-    1. Aurora Provisioned cluster (PostgreSQL)
-    2. Aurora Global databases (PostgreSQL)

 # Terraform Modules